Keepers of the Light, 2018 - 2019

 The story of a lighthouse which links Portland Bill and Smethwick, told through archive materials and contemporary observations.

-Keepers of the Light centres on findings and observations around the iconic lighthouse at Portland Bill in Southern England and the location of its original production – Chance Glassworks in Smethwick in the West Midlands.
-Using texts from oral histories and archive materials, combining photographic and film fragments, Brendan Jackson and Geoff Broadway are collaborating on a book and short film.
-The works will explore, celebrate and share the connective history and significance of these places, engaging with narratives and themes of place and identity.
+Keepers of the Light centres on findings and observations around the iconic lighthouse at Portland Bill in Dorset, Southern England, and the location of its original production – Chance Glassworks in Smethwick in the West Midlands.
+Using texts from oral histories and archive materials, combining photographic and film fragments, in collaboration Brendan Jackson and Geoff Broadway are making both a book and short film.
+The work explores, celebrates and shares the connective history and significance of these places, engaging with narratives and themes of place and identity.
 Both the book and film were launched in October 2019.

-Keepers of Light will be the result of creative exploration and archive research at the two different locations.
-At the beginning of the 20th century, the Portland Bill light was made by glass makers at Chances; by then they were the largest glass factory in the country with unique technical expertise.
+Keepers of Light is the result of creative explorations with local people and archive research at the two different locations.
+At the beginning of the 20th century, the Portland Bill light was made by glassmakers at Chances; by then they were the largest glass factory in the country with unique technical expertise.
 A byword for maritime safety, their lights could be found all around the world.
-The original glass works covered some 30 acres – part of which still exists today, a 7-storey building under the care of Chance Glassworks Heritage Trust and Sandwell Council.
+The original glassworks covered some 30 acres – part of which still exists today, a 7-storey building under the care of Chance Glassworks Heritage Trust and Sandwell Council.
 The works closed in 1981, ending 150 years of glass production in Smethwick.
 Many of the original buildings were demolished.